-Eligibility for Terminal Assessment
+Terminal Assessment

-The following students will be eligible for the terminal assessment:
+The following students are required to undertake the terminal assessment:

-1. students who were given further assessment in the clinical component, 80.400 Integrated Clinical Studies;

-- 2. students repeating the fifth year; - 3. students who fail any one term during the fifth year;

-4. students whose marks fall within the range 50-54 in 80.400 Integrated Clinical Studies in the Year 4 assessment and also in one rotating term in Year 5;

-5. students whose marks fall within the range 50-54 in any two of the four rotating terms;

-6. students granted leave at the end of Year 4 (other than students undertaking the Bachelor of Medical Science course at the end of this year - see BMedSc degree course outline) or who discontinue without failure in Year 5.
+- students who were given further assessment in the clinical component, 80.400 Integrated Clinical Studies; - 2. students repeating the fifth year; - 3. students who fail any one term during the fifth year; - 4. students whose marks fall within the range 50-54 in 80.400 Integrated Clinical Studies in the Year 4 assessment and also in one rotating, term in Year 5; - 5. students whose marks fall within the range 50-54 in any two of the four rotating terms; - 6, students granted leave at the end of Year 4 (other than students undertaking the Bachelor of Medical Science course at the end of this year see BMedSc degree course outline) or who discontinue without failure in Year 5.